wxsd-sales/display-toggle-macro/README.md

 1. Download the ``display-toggle.js`` file and upload it to your Webex Room devices Macro editor via the web interface.
 2. Configure the Macro by changing the initial values, there are comments explaining each one.
 3. Enable the Macro on the editor.
+4. Ensure that you have enabled CEC for your output displays via its settings.

 ## Validation